JacobDFrank/jacobdfrank/src/content/Home.md

   <br><br>

-  Currently, I'm a senior designer at Adobe working on assets and collaboration, previously I worked on <a href="http://spectrum.adobe.com/">Adobe's design system, Spectrum</a>.
+  Currently, I'm a senior designer at Adobe working assets and collaboration.

-  On the side, I work on <a href="http://sfserviceguide.org">SF Service Guide</a>, leading a team of designers and managing the project with other wonderful people.
+  Previously I worked on <a href="http://spectrum.adobe.com/">Adobe's design system, Spectrum</a> and on the side, <a href="http://sfserviceguide.org">SF Service Guide</a> where I lead a team of volunteer designers.
 about2: >-
   Prior to Adobe I studied at <a href="https://www.rit.edu/">RIT</a> and graduated from <a href="https://www.rit.edu/academicaffairs/sois/">the School